xiongbo010/xiongbo010.github.io/_pages/research.md

 ### Trustworthy AI in healthcare and biomedicine

-**Neuro-symbolic learning** — Combining neural networks with symbolic reasoning by imposing structure and prior knowledge in machine learning models.
+**Neuro-symbolic machine learning** — Combining neural networks with symbolic reasoning by imposing structure and prior knowledge in machine learning models.
 <br>*Representative work: [NeurIPS'22b](link), [ISWC'22](link), [ICDE'24](link)*

 **AI for healthcare and biomedicine** — Applying machine learning techniques to medical and healthcare domains.